app-generator/django-black-dashboard/README.md

 This product is **built based on community feedback**.
 Feel free (anonymously) to **[suggest/vote features](https://appseed.nolt.io/4)**.
 For more information, please access the [Facebook](https://www.facebook.com/webappseed/) page or chat with us on [Discord](https://discord.gg/fZC6hup).

+>  Related Links

+- [Django Admin Dashboards](https://dev.to/sm0ke/django-admin-dashboards-open-source-and-free-1o80) - published on Dev.to
+- [Django Dashboard](https://dev.to/sm0ke/django-dashboard-learn-by-coding-437l) - Learn by Coding - a comprehensive tutorial published on Dev

 <br />

 ## Dashboard Features